MarshallOfSound/electron/docs/api/app.md

 ### Event: 'will-finish-launching2'

-Emitted when the application has finished basic startup.
+Emitted when the applications has finished basic startup.
 On Windows and Linux, the `will-finish-launching` event is the same as the `ready` event; on macOS, this event represents the `applicationWillFinishLaunching` notification of `NSApplication`.
 You would usually set up listeners for the `open-file` and